 All of these situations are avoidable, but immigrants from richer and safer countries often let their guard down too soon because Chilean friendliness can be a bit overwhelming.
 You will need some time to start seeing if it's sincere or if you are being scammed.

 You can't open a bank account as a foreigner, and dealing with banks is one of the worst possible experiences you can have while in Chile.
 Read more in our banking guide.

 This section covers the very basics to not spoil the fun of trying Chilean cuisine.
 Every natural region has its own unique features because of the different climates and indigenous influences.

 The availability of vegetarian and vegan foods depends on the city, but you can often find vegetarian options in medium to high priced places.

 If you want to buy a local SIM, you need to register your phone at a certification company or it will not work.
-We recommended Virgin Mobile because they have nice prepaid "anti-plans" and use Movistar infrastructure with LTE (4G) frequencies that are suitable for most phones (see the frequencies for iPhones).
+We recommend Virgin Mobile because they have nice prepaid "anti-plans" and use Movistar infrastructure with LTE (4G) frequencies that are suitable for most phones (see the frequencies for iPhones).

 The country code is "+56" and you need to enter "9" before the mobile number, for example: "+56 9 8765 4321".
 Mobile network coverage is ubiquitous.
 You can top up your balance in small stores, kiosks and even pharmacies — look for a "Recarga aquí" poster.